Laminar boundary layers over small-scale textured surfaces: Discussion

 \section{Discussion}

-We have developed a framework for steady, 2D laminar boundary layers over small-scale textured surfaces, in which the surface geometry is incorporated through a homogenised slip length.
+We have developed a framework for steady, 2D laminar boundary layers over small-scale textured surfaces, in which the surface geometry is incorporated through a slip length.
 This formulation combines matched asymptotic expansions with numerical computation, enabling the flow to be resolved without directly simulating the small-scale texture.
 A main contribution of this work is a slip-corrected boundary-layer model, in which the Prandtl boundary-layer equations are solved with a slip boundary condition of the form $u = \lambda u_y$ imposed at the wall.
 This slip boundary condition captures the influence of small-scale surface texture through a macroscopic parameter, enabling efficient prediction of drag and boundary-layer quantities.
-The slip length is obtained by homogenising the inner viscous layer and is valid under the assumption that the texture period $\hat{P}$ is small compared to the flow scale $\hat{L}$, i.e., $\epsilon = \hat{P}/\hat{L} \ll 1$.
+This formulation provides a framework in which a variety of textured surfaces can be compared consistently through their slip length.
+The slip length is obtained by homogenising the inner viscous layer and is valid under the assumption that the texture half-period $\hat{P}$ is small compared to the reference length $\hat{L}$, i.e., $\epsilon = \hat{P}/\hat{L} \ll 1$.
 Under this scale separation, the small-scale texture perturbs the boundary-layer flow only through its averaged effect.

+We have derived an asymptotic solution for the velocity field valid when the slip length is small compared with the boundary-layer thickness, i.e., $\lambda/\sqrt{x} \ll 1$, giving a perturbation to the Blasius solution with the correction arising from wall slip.
+This condition arises by comparing the slip velocity, of order $\lambda u_y$, with the streamwise velocity $u$ in the outer region.
+When $\lambda / \sqrt{x}$ is small, slip acts as a weak perturbation and the similarity structure is preserved.
+In the small-slip regime, the asymptotic solution provides accurate and inexpensive closed-form estimates of displacement thickness \eqref{eq:delta_corrected} and wall shear stress \eqref{eq:shear_corrected}, and defines an analytical limit against which the numerical scheme can be validated (and vice versa).